 Incident DetailsCause of Death:

-Constable Oliver Wilhite was shot and killed as he attempted to serve a writ of restitution on a subject who had refused to vacate his father's property.
+Constable Oliver Wilhoite was shot and killed as he attempted to serve a writ of restitution on a subject who had refused to vacate his father's property.

 As the deputized citizen went for assistance, he saw the subject running across a large field, assuming he was attempting to escape.
-The subject instead went about a quarter of a mile to his cousin's house.
-There he confronted her, as she had objected to him wanting to marry her sister, and fatally shot her in front of her 5-year-old child.
-He then returned to his father's property until being taken into custody.
-The suspect was later found guilty and convicted of murder.
+The subject instead went about a quarter of a mile to his 32-year-old cousin's house.
+There he confronted her, as she had objected to him wanting to marry her sister, and fatally shot her in front of her 5-year-old daughter.

-Constable Wilhite was survived by his wife, daughter, four grandchildren and three sisters.
+Constable Wilhoite, from Danville, was the appointed Center Township constable.
+He was survived by his wife, daughter, four grandchildren and three sisters.